Mid-County misses brunt of storm force, power loss largest concern - Port Arthur News

 Port Neches is in a similar condition to its neighboring cities.

 “There really appears to be minimal damage throughout the community,” City Manager Andre Wimer said.
-“While there are limbs down and some occasional minor structural damage it’s not anywhere near the magnitude that has been experienced before.”
+“While there are limbs down and some occasional minor structural damage, it’s not anywhere near the magnitude that has been experienced before.”

-Wimer said there is not a lot of down trees as in the past.
+Wimer said there are not a lot of down trees as in the past.

 “The roads are open, although there is an occasional roadway that has debris in the street,” he said.
 “We’ve seen one or two utility poles that are leaning across a roadway, but the largest issue at this point is the power outage and Entergy is working diligently to restore service.”